 Before submitting camera-ready papers, authors of accepted papers will need to complete the ACM rights management form.
 You will be notified once these forms are available and ready to sign.
 You must agree to videotaping in the forms for the conference to use your pre-recorded talk.

 After completing their rights management form, authors will be emailed the correct rights management text and bibliographic strip to place within their paper.
 It is essential that authors enter the text into their paper.

 As rights management emails are sent from an automated system, there is a chance that emails sent will wind up in SPAM folders.
 Please make sure that you and your authors set email SPAM settings to allow emails from “email@example.com”.

-ACM ICN 2021 also uses HotCRP for collecting camera ready submissions.
-Please go to the ICN 2021 Submission Site at https://icn21.hotcrp.com/ or Posters and Demos Submission Site at https://icn21posterdemo.hotcrp.com.
+ACM ICN 2022 also uses HotCRP for collecting camera ready submissions.
+Please go to the ACM ICN 2022 Submission Site at https://icn22.hotcrp.com/ or Posters and Demos Submission Site at https://icn22demoposter.hotcrp.com.
 Please prepare your paper according to the instructions provided below :

-- For posters and demos the page limit is two (2) single-spaced pages, EXCLUDING references.
+- For posters and demos, the limit is two (2) pages, EXCLUDING references and acknowledgements.

 - Font size for the main text is the same as in the provided template (9 pt).
 This is in contrast to the 10pt font in the initial submission to allow authors extra space to address reviewers’ comments.

 - Include names and affiliations of all authors in the title page.

 - Please do NOT number the pages of your camera-ready paper.